Tyler O'Neill Preview, Player Props: Cardinals vs. Padres

 Tyler O'Neill At The Plate

-- O'Neill has driven home a run in 12 games this year (20.7%), including more than one RBI in 5.2% of his games and producing three or more of his team's runs on one occasion..
+- In 12 games this season (20.3%), O'Neill has picked up an RBI, and in three of those games (5.1%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.